cmencar/py4jfml/README.md

 Now you are ready to use Py4jfml library.

-  If you want to try the library, you can run one of the test files in testlib directory:
+  If you want to try the library, you can run one of the test files available in testlib directory:

     $ python3 testfilename.py